Press Release: 2023 San Juan County Property Values up 58.5%

-For tax years 2019 and 2020, the county assessor is required by law to appraise all real property at a June 30, 2018 level of value.
-Notices of Valuation reflecting the 2019-2020 values were sent to owners of real property on May 1, 2019.
-Every year during the month of May through June 1st, owners of real property can protest the value or the classification established by the assessor.
+For tax years 2023 and 2024, the county assessor is required by law to appraise all real property at a June 30, 2022 level of value.
+Between May 1 and June 8th, owners of real property can protest the value or the classification established by the assessor.
 This protest period provides an opportunity for taxpayers to inform the assessor of errors in classification, property description, or other discrepancies that may result in a reduction in value or a change in classification.

-Protests to the assessor must have been postmarked or delivered by June 1.
+Protests to the assessor must be postmarked or delivered by June 8.
 The assessor will make decisions concerning protests and mail written Notices of Determination on or before the last working day in June.
 If you are satisfied with the assessor's determination, the tax bill you receive next January will be based on the value and classification reflected on the Notice of Determination.

-If you disagree with the assessor's decision, you may file an appeal with the county board of equalization.
-An appeal to the county board of equalization must be postmarked or hand-delivered no later than July 15.
+If you disagree with the assessor's decision, you may file an appeal with the County Board of Equalization (CBOE).
+An appeal to the CBOE must be postmarked or hand-delivered no later than July 15.
 The county board will notify you by mail of the hearing date, time, and place where you may present evidence to substantiate your case.

-Evidence includes documentation such as the sale prices of comparable properties that sold between July 1, 2013, and June 30, 2018.
+Evidence includes documentation such as the sale prices of comparable properties.
 The county board will conclude hearings and render decisions by August 5.
 The county board must mail decisions within five business days of the date of its decision.
 If you are satisfied with the county board's decision, the tax bill you receive next January will be based on the valuation and classification reflected in the county board's decision.

 If you disagree with the action of the county board, you may file an appeal with the State Board of Assessment Appeals or the district court, or you may request a binding arbitration hearing.
 Your appeal must be made within 30 days of the date of the county board's mailed decision.